 Metric trends warn project managers early on of scheduling issues before they become major problems.
 Deltek Acumen Fuse has a myriad of metrics for individual trend analysis.
 They can also be grouped together in ribbon groups.

-In this way, Deltek Acumen Fuse provides the project manager a wealth of metrics that are customizable in metric groups to provide personalized and helpful insight into the project’s current schedule situation.
+In this way, Deltek Acumen Fuse schedule metrics provides the project manager a wealth of metrics that are customizable in metric groups to provide personalized and helpful insight into the project’s current schedule situation.